 Aseltine, Robert H., Jr. and Ronald C. Kessler.
 1993.
 “Marital Disruption and Depression in a Community Sample.”
 Journal of Health and Social Behavior 34(3):237-51.

-You can search for the book in our catalog on www.lib.utexas.edu (blue search box > Catalog tab).
+You can search for the book or article in our catalog on www.lib.utexas.edu

 Try this!
-Sometimes you can just copy and paste part of the citation into scoUT, a tool that searches across our databases.
+Sometimes you can just copy and paste part of the citation into the search bar.
 Doesn't always work!

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.